techidaily/site-voice-adjusting/source/_posts/updated-unveiling-the-6-top-rated-digital-libraries-for-haunting-audio-effects-2e-update-for-2024.md

 How do you find horror sound effects that meet your needs?
 Can you find high-quality options that are royalty-free, and that are going to sound good?
 In this article, we’re going to share 6 of our favorite websites for downloading scary ghost sounds and other jumpscare sound effect options.

-## Top 6 Websites To Download Horror Sound Effects

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/S0b9szh8vEk?si=NlGzpJ6MN_SJNk5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Hpne0zPsZwU?si=yN5QDsG_WLb_Y3u-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Top 6 Websites To Download Horror Sound Effects

 ### 1. [Epidemic Sound](https://www.epidemicsound.com/sfx/Horror/)